DIY Coffee Scrub for Cellulite, Stretch Marks Without Coconut Oil

 Do I Have to Weigh the Coffee Scrub Ingredients?

-There are a number of recipes for making DIY coffee scrubs that have you measure the ingredients in cups, tablespoons and teaspoons.
+There are a number of ways to make DIY coffee scrubs that have you measure the ingredients in cups, tablespoons and teaspoons.
 However, this homemade body scrub with coffee was formulated so that it could be scaled in size.
 This is especially important if you are making coffee body scrubs to sell.

-By using weights for the ingredients you can scale the recipe to any percentage.
+By using weights for this formulation, you can scale the recipe to any percentage.
 You’re not just confined to endlessly doubling the recipe.
 In addition, knowing the total weight of the recipe allows you to determine the correct percentage of fragrance oil a preservative necessary when making this product for sale.

 - 4.5 oz. coffee beans, fine ground